SuperTukan/twitch_channel_point-farmer/README.md

-# Twitch Channel point farmer script
+# Twitch Channel point farming script
 JavaScript for farming Channel points on Twitch.
 Not super efficient, but you won't even notice anyway.

 Pure JavaScript, works in every browser.